krux02/opengl-sandbox/README.md

 variables with their name from the actual shader code.

-    shadingDsl(GL_TRIANGLES):
+    shadingDsl:
+      primitiveMode = GL_TRIANGLES
       numVertices = mesh.numVertices

       uniforms:
         lightDir
         mvp = projection * modelview
         tex = mesh.texture
       attributes:
         a_position = mesh.vertexPositionBuffer
         a_normal   = mesh.vertexNormalBuffer
         a_texCoord = mesh.vertexTexCoordBuffer
       vertexMain:
         """
         gl_Position = mvp * a_position;
         v_normal    = mvp * a_normal;
         v_texCoord  = a_texCoord
         """
       vertexOut:
         "out vec4 v_normal"
         "out vec2 v_texCoord"
       fragmentMain:
         """
         color = texture(tex, v_texCoord) * max(dot(ligthDir, v_normal), 0);
         """

-The first thing to notice is the argument GL_TRIANGLES.
-That is the primitive type that is passed through to the OpenGL draw call without modification.
-At the point of writing this it can not be inferred from anything yet.
-The code block after it, is the actual DSL that get's parsed to generate the appropriate OpenGL code.
+The code block that starts with ``shadingDsl:`` is the actual DSL that gets parsed to generate the appropriate OpenGL code.

-The assignment ``numVertices = mesh.numVertices`` is used from the DSL as a named argument. numVertices is passed to the OpenGL draw call.
+The first thing to notice are the assignments to *primitiveMode* and *numVertices*.
+Thise are  some named arguments for the dsl.
+These named arguments do not need to be passed to the DSL is cases where they can be inferred from other parameters.
+The primitive mode and the numVertices are forwarded to the OpenGL draw call.

 The uniforms section is the first part that is inspired by the c++11 lambda. ``lightDir`` is a capture that is captured with an OpenGL uniform. for lightDir each shader gets a line at the beginning